MopigamesYT/BluePeanits/docs/CONTRIBUTING.md

 <h2>Development Environment</h2>
 <p>
-  This is what SwingTheVine uses to program Blue Marble.
+  This is what SwingTheVine uses to program Blue Peanits.
 You don't have to use the exact same thing.
 This is provided for reference.

   <h3>IDE</h3>
   Visual Studio Code<br>